oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/test-robot/test-robot.md

 3. Hover over the completed instance and move the mouse to the right of the screen.
 Click on the ![View Details button](images/instance_view-details-button.png) (**View details**) button.

     This opens the **Activity Stream** for the selected instance.

+You have successfully completed this lab.
+Testing the robot in its environment is helpful to validate all the correct actions are performed.
+This is valuable for debugging purposes, however a real-world scenario will generally involve a separate integration invoking the robot.
+We will proceed to build this integration in the next lab.

+You have successfully completed this lab.

 ## Acknowledgements